szorowi1/qmss2017/README.md

 # Python Workshop Materials
-This repo contains a series of introductory tutorials for the Python programming language.
-The materials were originally written by Sam Zorowitz for an Intro to Python Workshop for the Columbia Quantitative Methods in the Social Sciences (QMSS) masters program in summer, 2017.
-The tutorials are broken into five sequential modules and cover the following topics:
+This repo contains a series of introductory tutorials to the Python programming language.
+The materials were originally written by Sam Zorowitz for an Intro to Python Workshop for the Columbia Quantitative Methods in the Social Sciences (QMSS) Masters Program in Summer, 2017.
+The tutorials are broken into six sequential modules and cover the following topics:

 | # | Topic                                     | Description                                                                                                                                                                                                                                                                                                                                     | Libraries Covered                                   |
 |---|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|